 Stepping off the raised platform, Hirofumi slid open the door and stepped out into the hall.
-Looking over his shoulder to make sure he was being followed, he made his way down the hallway.
+He made his way down the hallway, looking over his shoulder to make sure he was being followed.

 After a few minutes of walking, he stopped in front of another door and slid it open before stepping to the side.
 He silently counted the students as they walked by.
 It was unlikely any had gotten lost, but one could never be too careful.

 “You all need to remember how to get here,” he said as the Genin hopefuls crowded around, trying to fit through the door all at once.
-“You will be coming here after my class on your own until told otherwise.”
+“You will be coming here on your own after my class every day until told otherwise.”

 Scanning across the small sea of faces, Hirofumi noticed that the strange boy who had arrived early at his class was standing at the back.
 Another boy was standing next to them.
 If he recalled correctly, they were Hogari.

-He’d gotten a lot of exciting students this year.
+He’d gotten some intriguing students this year.
 Naruto from Kazedama, son of a rich lord, come to train to become a shinobi, a rare occurrence.
 Hogari, a promising student from the Sengwari Clan in Chikadō City to the southeast.
 Another exceedingly rare event as the Sengwari Clan and its Shinobi were rarely seen outside of Kazaana Province.

-Hirofumi decided as the two boys walked by him into the classroom that he would definitely keep an eye on them.
+Hirofumi decided that as the two boys walked by him into the classroom, he would definitely keep an eye on them.
 Their future looked very interesting.

 Hearing a chair being pushed across the floor, Naruto directed his Byakugan toward the front of the class.
 He’d seen his new teacher through the wall as he waited for the doorway to clear.
 The man was clearly a Shinobi, possibly retired based on his age.
 Unlike Hirofumi, they had a thick beard and extremely tanned skin.